ahanel13/ahanel13.github.io/_posts/2024-12-09-Understanding 0.CL and O.CL Attacks: A Comparative Guide.md

 ```

 #### 3. Send this request and observe
-When the request is sent, observer whether the application will hang and wait for the rest of the request or if it responds quickly.
-Is the application repsonse different if you change the type of payload/`Content-Type` or is it the same?
+When the request is sent, observe whether the application will hang and wait for the rest of the request or if it responds quickly.
+Is the application response different if you change the type of payload/`Content-Type` or is it the same?

 #### 4. Confirm Desync
 Once you've identified an endpoint that appears to be ignoring the body and meets the previous requirements, we can test one more thing.
-Does the application parse the body correct and just ignore it or is the server actually leaving the body to be processed later?
+Does the application parse the body correctly and just ignore it or is the server actually leaving the body to be processed later?
 We'll send two requests down the same connection using the method in the [CL.0 testing methodology](#testing-methodology).

 > The `Content-Length` *must* be correct when confirming CSD.
 {: .prompt-danger}